First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Numerics with Sparsity Inducing SCAD Constraints

 We consider the sparse phase retrieval (SPR) problem previously described in Section \ref{subsec:vignette}.
 Phase retrieval is a common problem in various applications, such as imaging, X-ray crystallography, and transmission electron microscopy.
 The phase is recovered by solving linear equations $Ax=b$ up to sign changes, $(Ax)^2=b^2$.
 We construct our sparse phase retrieval problem as

-Here $s: \mathbb{R} \to \mathbb{R}$ is the Smoothly Clipped Absolute Deviation (SCAD) function below, commonly used as a nonconvex regularizer

-Despite the simple piecewise quadratic definition of these SCAD constraints, whenever $p$ is a multiple of three, proximal subproblems exist where MFCQ fails (that is, no Slater points exist).
+Here $s: \mathbb{R} \to \mathbb{R}$ is the Smoothly Clipped Absolute Deviation (SCAD) function~\eqref{scad}. { Although the objective and the constraints are nonsmooth, this only occurs on a measure zero set.
+By starting our experiments from a random initialization, we ensure such points are never reached.
+Consequently, the subgradient oracle we use is exactly the gradient.} Despite the simple piecewise quadratic definition of SCAD constraints, whenever $p$ is a multiple of three, proximal subproblems exist where MFCQ fails (that is, no Slater points exist).
 Consider $x_k=[5,5,\cdots,5,0,0,\cdots,0]$ which consists of $p/3$ fives and $(n-p/3)$ zeroes.
-Then the $\sigma$-strong MFCQ condition fails as $G_k(x_k)=0$ with $0 \in \partial G_k(x_k)$.
+Then the MFCQ condition fails as $G_k(x_k)=0$ as $0 \in \partial G_k(x_k)$.

 In Section~\ref{subsec:stopping}, we first discuss our synthetic SPR problem instances and propose a simple stopping criterion, which we find is numerically effective.
 Then Section~\ref{subsec:experiments} presents numerical results from applying our Proximally Guided Switching Subgradient Method to SPR problems, identifying varied convergence to FJ points, KKT points with active constraints, and KKT points with inactive constraints.